pipwilson/blog/content/blog/2016/12/and-its-goodbye-from-him.md

 ## Words

 A much harder problem has been managing the content on www.bath.ac.uk.
-For a long time there was no governance on how, why or when content was added to the site and so we've found find ourselves with a challenge.
+For a long time there was no governance on how, why or when content was added to the site and so we've found ourselves with a challenge.

 The way we've approached this is to help each department change how it thinks about its web content, and where possible to be guided by our [Delivery Principles](https://wiki.bath.ac.uk/display/webservices/Delivery+Principles).